Copy-House/copy-house.github.io/_insights/why-content-is-marketing-for-b2b-buyers.md

 ---
 layout: insight
-title: "Why Content is Marketing for B2B Buyers | CopyHouse"
+title: "Why Content is Marketing for B2B Buyers"
 meta_description: "We explore why content is marketing for B2B buyers and why the digital marketing funnel is still relevant for business marketing."
 image: "/assets/images_old/insight-header.webp"
 author: CopyHouse